liquidsec/pyOracle2/README.md

 # specify the input mode (parameter, body, cookie)
 inputMode = cookie

+# encoding mode.
+Current options are base64 or hex
+encodingMode = base64

 # Specify the parameter which contains the vulnerable variable
 vulnerableParameter = auth